Think-aloud interviews: A tool for exploring student statistical reasoning: Acknowledgments

 \section{Acknowledgments}

-\if@anonymize \textit{[Acknowledgments blinded.]} \else Thanks to the Carnegie Mellon's Eberly Center for Teaching Excellence and Educational Innovation for initial support developing this study; to David Gerritsen for initial advice on conducting think-aloud interviews; to Brian Junker for helpful discussions on psychometrics; and to Gordon Weinberg for feedback and suggestions for questions, and for facilitating administration of the assessment to his courses.
+\if@anonymize \textit{[Acknowledgments blinded.]} \else We are grateful to the editor, associate editors, and reviewers for their many helpful comments.
+Thanks to the Carnegie Mellon's Eberly Center for Teaching Excellence and Educational Innovation for initial support developing this study; to David Gerritsen for initial advice on conducting think-aloud interviews; and to Gordon Weinberg for feedback and suggestions for questions, and for facilitating administration of the assessment to his courses.
 We also thank Sangwon Hyun, Ron Yurko, and Kevin Lin for contributing questions and assisting with think-aloud interviews.
 We are grateful to Christopher Peter Makris for extensive logistical support.
 Many thanks to our student participants, without whom this research would not have been possible. \fi